roman-milk/roman-milk.github.io/what-you-wish-for.md

  "Haven't I done enough.
 You have humiliated me.
 Displayed me like a piece of meat.
 Let others touch me in public.
 I danced like a whore for you and you have raped my mouth.
 Please let us go."

  "I sign in the morning and then he can return and set you free.
 Tonight you are mine.
 Now sit."
-Report_Story #1